Knee injuries are very common in athletes who engage in cutting sports, such as soccer, football, basketball, rugby and

 - Lateral collateral ligament injuries: partial (sprain) or full tear of the thin ligament that runs on the outside of the knee and keeps the joint stable

 - Patellofemoral pain syndrome (front of the knee pain, sometimes referred to as runner's knee): excessive shifting of the patella from sports activities that involve knee bending

 - Medial collateral ligament (MCL) injury: the most often sprained ligament in the knee occurs when the knee is forced inward with a stress or impact to the outer side of the knee

-- Posterior-lateral corner injury: trauma to the knee, a posterior lateral force directed to the inside of the knee, knee hypertension or excessive knee rotation that damages the static and dynamic stability of the posterior lateral knee
+- Posterior-lateral corner injury: trauma to the knee, a posterior lateral force directed to the inside of the knee, knee hyperextension or excessive knee rotation that damages the static and dynamic stability of the posterior lateral knee